 His uncle didn’t understand at all.

-Olive said nothing and instead stared into the birdcage in front of him.
-The blackbird hopped around and fluttered its wings.
-The sheen of its feathers caught the sunlight in a way that made it look ablaze.
-Like a phoenix, came the thought.
+Olive stared into the birdcage in front of him.
+The blackbird hopped around and fluttered its wings, the sheen of its feathers catching the sunlight in a way that made it look ablaze.
+Like a phoenix , came the thought.
 If only.

 “And your behavior at the university is…”